weidmueller/u-os-sdk-quickstart/README.md

 - get the submodules with libraries required for the example: `cd ~/u-os-sdk-quickstart && git submodule update --init --remote --rebase`

-- in VSC's menu, go to *File -> Open Workspace from file..* and there open u-os-sdk-quickstart/workspace.code-workspace
+- in VSC's menu, go to *File -> Open Workspace from file..* and there open u-os-sdk-quickstart/workspace.code-workspace.
+Ignore the `compilerPath "${OECORE_NATIVE_SYSROOT}`-related warnings, for now.
+Click "reopen in container" or proceed to the next step:

 - in VSC's left corner of the lower status bar, use the green >< "Open a remote window" button and select "Reopen in container".
 The first time you do this, VSC lets docker create the container from scratch, so be patient.
 Hint: in the container, your user is buildx with the sudo password buildx.